-Learn German Cases with Our Free Grammar Exercises
+German Cases Quiz: Free Grammar Practice

 What are the Cases in German?

-The German language consists of four cases: the Nominative, the Genitive, the dative and the accusative case.
+The German language consists of four cases: the nominative, the genitive, the dative and the accusative case.
 You can read more about the cases: here.

 How can I figure out the correct German case?